TimothyCMeehan/aws-notes/00-foundations/06-ec2-purchasing-options.md

 ## EC2 Savings Plans
 - Get a discount based on long-term usage (up to 72% - same as RIs)
 - Commit to a certain type of usage ($10/hour for 1 or 3 years)
-- Usage beyond EC@ Savings Plans are billed at the On-Demand price
+- Usage beyond EC2 Savings Plans are billed at the On-Demand price
 - Locked to a specific instance family & AWS region (e.g., M5 in us-east-1)
 - Flexible across:
     - Instance Size (e.g., m5.xlarge, m5.2xlarge)